camme/heos/README.md

 HEOS
 ====

-Thid module lets you control and communicate with your Denond Heos speakers.
+This module lets you control and communicate with your Denond Heos speakers.

-Its super early beta test so you cant do much with it except get the current stateof your first speaker.
+Its super early beta test so you cant do much with it except get the current state of your first speaker.

 The current version can be tested with